nginxinc/nginx-wiki/source/start/topics/recipes/qwebirc.rst

 Reserve Proxy Method
 ^^^^^^^^^^^^^^^^^^^^

-It is also possible to reverse proxy qwebirc from nginx, hiding the port number in the address bar, and using nginx as the frontend.
+It is also possible to reverse proxy qwebirc from NGINX, hiding the port number in the address bar, and using NGINX as the frontend.
 To do this, you would first set up a server block to look like:

 .. code-block:: nginx